 Captain Jack Harkness, the former Time Agent and con man from the 51st century last seen traveling with the Doctor, ventures to early 21st century Cardiff.
 There, he becomes a member of Torchwood Institute, a renegade criminal investigation group founded by Queen Victoria to battle hostile extraterrestrial and supernatural threats.Written by

 Captain Jack Harkness:

-[voiceover during first season opening]
+[voiceover during second season opening]

 See more »

 137 of 189 people found this review helpful.

 Was this review helpful to you?